 There are many ways to contribute to Casa Pacifica, and they don’t have to be in the usual, run-of-the-mill manner.
 Here are some innovative ideas that donors have already found to help Casa Pacifica’s kids.
 Use one of these great ideas, or develop one of your own!
-Call Vicki Murphy, Chief Advancement Officer & Director of Transitional Youth Services, at (805) 366-4010 to make sure your plans will fit with the agency’s current needs.
+Contact Carrie Hughes, Director of Development and Public Relations, at (805) 366-4011 to make sure your plans will fit with the agency’s current needs.

 Have a Party

 Instead of receiving personal gifts for your or your child’s birthday, Bar Mitzvah, Bat Mitzvah, graduation, anniversary, or other special occasion, or if you are just having a big party with lots of friends, encourage your party guests to bring a monetary donation or a gift for a Casa Pacifica child instead.
 Or, give your party a theme – gifts for teenagers, summer items like beach towels and bathing suits, bed linens, clothing for young children, or sporting equipment – you decide or call the Development Office at (805) 366-4015 to find out what is most needed.